Coming to ENSEEIHT as a foreign student

-All information about the procedure you will have to follow to enter a French institution.
-It will depend on your nationality, the country in which you reside, and your educational plans.
+The procedure you will have to follow to enter a French institution will depend on your nationality, the country in which you have been living, and your educational plans.

-The concerned students with Campus France Process have also to apply to the French Institution in which they are interested to enter.
+The concerned students with Campus France Process have also to apply to the French Institution in which they are interested entering.

 The Summer School is dedicated to the engineer foreign students who come to study in Toulouse and want to improve their level in french as a foreign language (FLE).

 B1 is the minimum level required to attend courses at ENSEEIHT, since all the courses are taught in French (except MoST).